Ataxia-pancytopenia syndrome

 Ataxia-pancytopenia syndrome is a rare autosomal dominant disorder characterized by cerebellar ataxia, peripheral neuropathies, pancytopenia and a predilection to myelodysplastic syndrome and acute myeloid leukemia.

-Signs and symptoms

 Genetics

 This syndrome is caused by mutations in the sterile alpha motif domain containing 9-like (SAMD9L) gene.
 This gene is located on the long arm of chromosome 7.

-Diagnosis

 History

-This syndrome was first described in 1981.
+Ataxia-pancytopenia syndrome, also known as myelocerebellar dysfunction, was first described by Frederick Pei Li in 1978.
+The father and all five of his children developed ataxia and hematologic cytopenias of varying severity during their first to third decades of life.